 In a perfect world, bloggers would have their email inbox flooded with prospective brand collaborations, just waiting to pay you loads of money to create amazing content.
 But that isn’t always the case.
 Actually, it’s rarely how it goes.
 Part of being a blogger is that you have to put in the grunt work and pitch brands and PR agencies yourself for those collaborations.
 It can feel awkward, we know.
 But if you set yourself up for success, you’ll come through with amazing opportunities.
 If you aren’t sure how to begin a blind pitch email to a brand, we are breaking it down section by section today.
+Let’s dive into how to write a pitch email so you can secure more partnerships and generate more revenue for your influencer business.

 Give A Snippet Of What The Email Is About

 It’s best to share with a brand you’ve never worked with a clear and concise snippet of who you are and what this email is all about.
 Don’t write a novel.
-A few sentences will do on your blog, your niche and why you’re reaching out to them.
+A few sentences will do on your blog, your niche, and why you’re reaching out to them.

 - Your Name